 - Tremors, head tilt or circling

 - Signs of visual impairment or blindness

-As the first reports of the suspected disease were received, DPIPWE vets and Bonorong Wildlife Sanctuary advised Biosecurity Tasmania and the Chief Veterinary Officer, who are coordinating further testing of samples with the Australian Animal Health Laboratory who will organise virological confirmation.
-Virus testing is specialised and complex and it could take several weeks to get confirmation of the cause of the disease.
+As the first reports of the suspected disease were received, DPIPWE vets and Bonorong Wildlife Sanctuary advised Biosecurity Tasmania and the Chief Veterinary Officer, who coordinated further testing of samples with the Australian Animal Health Laboratory (AAHL) which then organised virological confirmation in New Zealand.